vardantandon/ripple-consensus-protocol-evaluation/README.md

-# ripple-consensus-protocol-evaluation
+# Ripple Consensus Protocol
-Evaluation of the Ripple Consensus Protocol using a Python-Based Network Model.
+This project contains an implementation of the Ripple Consensus Protocol using a Python-Based Network Model.